Jamie Carragher says Pierre-Emerick Aubameyang could become 'another Mesut Ozil situation' after 'lazy' performances

 Carragher told Monday Night Football the 31-year-old, who had netted 54 league goals in two and a half years before the start of this season, has become a passenger on occasions when he does not find the back of the net - and is drawing comparisons with another expensive Arsenal talent of recent years.

-A poor run of form has been exasperated by Mikel Arteta's decision to drop his captain for the north London derby last month after he arrived late for the game - and while the Gunners went on to win that match 2-1, Aubameyang has not scored a single goal for his club since, although did notch in Gabon's 3-0 win against DR Congo during the international break.
+A poor run of form has been compounded by Mikel Arteta's decision to drop his captain for the north London derby last month after he reported late for the game.
+While the Gunners went on to win that match 2-1, Aubameyang has not scored a single goal for his club since, missing a hatful of chances in the Europa League against Olympiakos before being subbed off against West Ham - and again this weekend against Liverpool.

 Carragher said: "I think Aubameyang's performances this season have been lazy, at times.
 I don't care how many goals he gets - he's won Golden Boots in the past - but he's definitely a player who doesn't bring anything to this team if he doesn't score a goal, and that's a big problem.